Chart Color Schemes

 Health performance in Agnes Water is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

 Agnes Water faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.
-The rate of private health cover is approximately 53% of the total population (~1,753 people), slightly higher than the average SA2 area but lower than Rest of Qld at 55.6%.
+The rate of private health cover is approximately 53% of the total population (~1,761 people), leading that of the average SA2 area but trailing Rest of Qld's 56.8%.

 The most common medical conditions are arthritis (9.9%) and mental health issues (8.8%).
-About 67.8% of residents claim to be completely clear of medical ailments, compared to 69.4% in Rest of Qld.
-Agnes Water has a higher proportion of seniors aged 65 and over at 22.3% (744 people) compared to the Rest of Qld's 15.2%.
+67.8% of residents declare themselves completely clear of medical ailments compared to 69.4% across Rest of Qld.
+Agnes Water has 22.2% of residents aged 65 and over (744 people), higher than the 15.2% in Rest of Qld.
 Health outcomes among seniors are strong, performing better than the general population in health metrics.

 Frequently Asked Questions - Health